Frequently Asked Resident Questions

 In the case of being locked out of your car or home, please call the non-emergency Sartell Police Department number at 320-251-8186.

-Home: The Police Dept. recommends calling a locksmith if you are locked out of your home.
+Home: The police department recommends calling a locksmith if you are locked out of your home.
 Damage can occur if they try to enter your home through locked doors and windows.

 Vehicles in violation may be ticketed and towed at the owner’s expense.
 No vehicle shall be parked or left standing for more than 72 hours on any public street, avenue or thoroughfare within the corporate limits of the city.